-The journey to become a police officer can vary greatly between different jurisdictions.
+The journey to becoming a police officer can vary greatly between different jurisdictions.
 It is important to research the county or state where one wishes to become a police officer first.
-This is quickest way to find a list of physical, educational and skill-related requirements.
+This is the quickest way to find a list of physical, educational, and skill-related requirements.

 Hiring requirements vary between different police departments.
 In addition, police officer salary ranges can also differ.
 Getting some background information first is a great way to get an idea about future job requirements and salary ranges.
 Some police departments require a high school diploma or equivalent.
 Higher paying departments in larger cities often require at least some college education.
 Knowing what one needs in order to get hired can save a candidate a lot of time and money.